AngelosStam/therapease/README.md

 - Actions – “Modify,” “Approve,” or “Cancel.”
 - Approving automatically moves the entry into upcoming sessions and sends the client notification.

-Upcoming Sessions that the therapist has with clients.
+Upcoming Sessions: The sessions that the therapist has with clients.

 A calendar view showing approved sessions: